 Boudreaux’s Lousiana Seafood & Steaks: At 224 N. 4th St., this is a fun spot for seafood, Cajun specialties and steaks.
 I just hosted a lunch there for longtime friends and had a very good crab bisque and seafood jambalaya.
 I will definitely go back!

-North of Beaudreaux’s, is a new coffee shop Hazel’s Coffee Bar at 310 N. 3rd St. in a loft apartment building.
+North of Beaudreaux’s, is a new coffee shop Hazel’s Coffee & Roasting Company at 310 N. 3rd St. in a loft apartment building.
 I enjoyed my latte after driving up from Kansas City for a lunch with friends.
 They have a second location east of downtown at 3829 Frederick Ave.

-Seventh Street Cafe: At 114 N. 7th, this recent addition to downtown in the former Delish Bakery & Malt Shoppe space, and most recently the Brioche French Bakery & Cafe, features French pastries, handmade chocolates, bread, cookies and more.
+Seventh Street Cafe: At 114 N. 7th, this recent addition to downtown in the former Delish Bakery & Malt Shoppe space, and most recently the Brioche French Bakery & Cafe.
+Their menu features breakfast dishes, soups, salads, sandwiches crepes and desserts.
 It is an attractive space.
+I went for lunch on my recent trip and really enjoyed the fish tacos and a side salad.
+The staff was very friendly.

-Thanks to them I found Mokaska Coffee Company.
-Now at 705 Edmond, they are a small batch coffee roaster that named itself after the original local coffee roaster that opened in 1884 and closed during the Great Depression.
+Mokaska Coffee Company.
+Now at 705 Edmond, this is a small batch coffee roaster that named itself after the original local coffee roaster that opened in 1884 and closed during the Great Depression.
 Started as a wholesale roaster, they recently opened this new cafe.
 When last there, I enjoyed sitting on their outside terrace.

 Next door, the owner of Nesting Goods has opened the attractive Alcemy Tea Co which sells tea, tea accessories and tea drinks.
 I enjoyed the cinnamon tea.